saltyrtc/saltyrtc-meta/Protocol.md

 To mitigate brute-force attacks, the initiator SHALL introduce a timeout of at least one second between handshake attempts.
-Furthermore, the initiator SHALL delete all cached information about a responder (such as cached messages, cookie and sequence number(s)) in case a responder fails to authenticate itself towards the initiator.
+Furthermore, the initiator SHALL delete all cached information about and for a responder (such as cookies and sequence numbers) in case a responder fails to authenticate itself towards the initiator.

 ## Message Flow